-Yes, you can ask GPS to auto-enrol your cards in RDX or do this for individual cards using Ws_AddUpDelCredentials web service.
+Yes, you can ask Thredd to auto-enrol your cards in RDX or do this for individual cards using either our Web Services or our Cards API; see Using the Card Enrolment API.

-Enrolment by the auto-enrolment or the web service needs to be completed before cardholders attempt online transactions.
+Enrolment by the auto-enrolment or the Web Service/Cards API needs to be completed before cardholders attempt online transactions.
 Auto-enrolment is far preferable in scenarios where new cardholders are likely to transact immediately, such as on creation of a virtual card.

-Please contact your 3DS project manager to confirm the date and time for GPS to apply auto-enrolment for all the existing cards.
+Please contact your 3DS project manager to confirm the date and time for Thredd to apply auto-enrolment for all the existing cards.